THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ OUR DISCLAIMER FOR MORE INFO.

 - Click on Behaviour > Destination Page (this is pictured below).

 Using this information, you can prioritise which posts to improve with more keywords.

 2. How to find good keywords to add to your articles.

 Once you have decided which article you want to improve, you need to find some keywords to add to the article.

-The best way to do this is to open webmaster tools and go to Search Traffic > Search Analytics.
+The best way to do this is to open Google Search Console and go to Search Traffic > Search Analytics.

 This shows the keywords you rank for in Google.
 Select impressions and position.
 These show your average position and how many times your site is shown in Google results for that keyword.